dylinstoen/Frogger-Using-Unitys-New-Input-System/README.md

 - `PlayerControls.inputactions`
 - `GameManager.cs`
 - `Home.cs`
-- `MoveCycle.cs` or `MoveCycle (Odin Serializer).cs`
+- `MoveCycle.cs` or `MoveCycle (Odin Serializer).cs` if you have the `Odin Serializer` add-on installed

-This provides every piece of code needed up until 2:18:27 in the tutorial. `MoveCycle (Odin Serializer).cs` requires the `Odin Serializer` add-on, use `MoveCycle.cs` if you don't have that add-on.
+This provides every piece of code needed up until 2:18:27 in the tutorial.
+Takes a little manual setup to get started but following the tutorial should get you fully setup.

 ## Beyond the Tutorial Setup